 460.691 - Innovation and the Modern Museum

-The past decade has seen a huge rethinking of what museums do, their purposes, even what they are.
-This course explores how museums today are searching for new ways to incorporate creativity and innovation in their missions, practices, and displays.
+This course explores how museums today are searching for new ways to incorporate creativity and innovation in their missions, practices, displays, and programs.
 Like other educational and cultural institutions, they are seeking to nurture their own cultures of innovation and to play a greater role in creative place-making in towns and cities everywhere.
-This effort is not limited to the Maker Faires and the like at science and technology centers/museums.
-It is also applied, for example, in art and design museum displays about artistic creativity, including digital art and videogame graphics; in exhibits about technological, social, and cultural invention in museums of history and anthropology; in novel approaches at childrens museums.
+This effort is not limited to the Maker Faires and exhibits about invention at science and technology centers/museums.
+It is also seen, for example, in art and design museum displays about artistic creativity, including digital art and videogame graphics; in exhibits about technological, social, and cultural invention in museums of history and anthropology; in novel approaches at childrens museums.
 Impossible to ignore is the spirit of innovation expressed in modern museum architecture.
-The course also looks to the future of museum innovation.
-It explores how cutting-edge digital technologies, including 3-D imaging and replication, and how virtual museums will transform the interpretation and presentation of artifact collections.
-Students will be encouraged to draw upon their own powers of creativity and innovation.
-As a term project, they will develop their own Innovation Plans.
+The course also looks to the future of museum innovation, in such areas as curation, education, and public outreach.
+It explores how cutting-edge digital technologies, including 3-D imaging and replication, and how virtual museums will transform the interpretation and presentation of artifact collections, both within and far beyond museum walls.
+In weekly discussion forums and special projects, including the development of their own innovation plans, students will be encouraged to draw upon their own powers of creativity and innovation.

 460.750 - Museum Internship